For any problems with elderflower champagne please see Andy’s other site.

 4 tablespoons mild white wine vinegar

-Boil the water and pour of the sugar to dissolve it.
+Boil the water and pour over the sugar to dissolve it.

-Cool and add the elderflowers, juice of the two lemons, slices of the other two and the vinegar.
+Cool and add the elderflowers, juice of two of the lemons, slices of the other two and the vinegar.

 Cover with a cloth and leave for a day.